 Income – Profit = Expenses

 With this equation, Profit comes first, and then expenses have to fit into what is left.
-And that’s real Cash Profit, not a number on a report, because we have set aside a percentage of income for it.
-Changes are made one percentage point at a time, so you hardly notice the reduction for expenses.
+And that’s real Cash Profit, not a number on a report because we have set aside a percentage of income for it.
+Changes are made one percentage point at a time, so you hardly notice the reduction in expenses.
 Until you get your first Profit Distribution!
 My first Profit Distribution was around $50 – it’s a lot more than that now!

 Caroline is just amazing!

 Her knowledge goes far beyond what I had hoped for when looking for someone to help me implement systems in my business to make it run smoother.